Valencia is a wonderful city and one I would definitely recommend!

-If you are a foodie then you simply can’t miss this fantastic food market, located just by the Silk Exchange.
+If you are a foodie?
+Then you simply can’t miss this fantastic food market!
+It is located just by the Silk Exchange.
 This is one building designed to impress.
-Since its opening in the early 20th century, Central Market has been bustling with life.
+Since it opened in the early 20th century the market has been bustling with life!
 Locals shop here daily for the freshest produce in Valencia.
 Tourist come to marvel at this architectural gem and savour the delights.
 Why not try some tapas at Central Bar by Michelin star chef Ricard Camarena.

 The ‘soho’ district of Valencia.
 Here you’ll find hip eateries by popular chefs, art galleries, vintage shops, trendy bars and some cool clubs.
 This district is located close to old town and the North Train Station mentioned above.
 Ruzafa is an excellent area to stay if you are looking to enjoy the nightlife.

 This delicious rice dish is said to have originated from this very city, going on to become popular worldwide.
 The rice sourced from the rice fields surrounding the Albufera and fresh local ingredients make up this traditional dish.
 You can learn to make this authentic dish at one of the many cooking classes.

 With its warm climate throughout the year it is no wonder that most of the hotels and venues have rooftop terraces open to the public.
 There are several venues where you can enjoy a glass of wine and a cosy meal admiring the Valencia skyline late into the night.
 If you go early enough, you might even catch the sunset!
 We had a lovely evening at Barcelo 270º Terrace.

 Where to stay:

 - Caro Hotel A unique Hotel housed in a 19th century palace in the centre of Valencia.

 - Senator Parque Central Hotel An urban 4 star Hotel near Old Town.

 - Soho Valencia Fully equipped apartments in the Ruzafa district.